Vectorised over string

 FALSE

-, the default, returns a list of character vectors.
-IfTRUE
+(the default): returns a list of character vectors.TRUE

-returns a character matrix.
+: returns a character matrix.

 Value

-, a character matrix with n
+: a character matrix withn

 Examples